gijs/builder/README.md

 - Arrays (which can be nested) of any of the above
 - Function to call, which can return any of the above

 All HTML5 tag names are available as functions on the Builder object which will generate the corresponding element.
-For maximum readability when generating multiple elements it can be useful to a function with Builder as the context.
+For maximum readability when generating multiple elements it can be useful to call a function with Builder as the context.

     # using Builder
     div = Builder 'div', className: 'tasty'